 In 2018 when the IP had prepared the Conservation Contracts, it had researched International best practices and guidelines.
-The contracts were intended to provide robust articles for conservation actions, benefits, monitoring and penalties.
-However, lessons learned over 2019 indicated that as this approach was new to Savannakhet Province (both to the Provincial IP Members and the Communities themselves) the contract was not understood well and required rethinking.
+The contracts were intended to provide robust articles for conservation actions, benefits, monitoring and

 Prior to the MTR Review, the IP had already been discussing how to revise and streamline the contracts so that they are much more straight-forward and easy to understand.
 The current round of Conservation Contracts are due for review and renewal by 30 June 2020.
 Steps have been initiated to simplify and streamline benefits, penalties and monitoring of the implementation and will be rolled out in 2020.